SoftwareAG/c8y-docs/content/edge/installation-bundle/prerequisites.md

 |:---|:---|
 |HTTPS|443|

-Depending on the installed integrations (email, SMS, etc.) different ports might have to be opened in order to make these services available to the {{< product-c8y-iot >}} platform.
+Depending on the installed integrations (email, SMS, and so on), different ports might have to be opened in order to make these services available to the {{< product-c8y-iot >}} platform.
 The descriptions of these ports are delivered with the corresponding integrations.

 Depending on the DNS and NTP setup it might be the case that DNS (UDP/53) and NTP (UDP/123) connections to the internet must be possible from all hosts.